Diarrhea is a disorder describing the condition of excessive and frequent evacuation of mostly liquid feces.

 - abrupt change in diet (always introduce new foods incrementally)

-- feeding convenience food table scraps or snacks (these are full of sugar, fat, grain, salt, spices, chemical emulsifiers, color and flavor additives, preservatives, etc).
+- the wrong diet, common culprits: feeding industrial dog "food" (ie toxic crap) or feeding convenience food table scraps or snacks (full of sugars, fats, salts, chemical emulsifiers, color and flavor additives, preservatives, etc).

 - very soft to liquid stool